script-fu/artbox/content/hub/feature-test/folder/Paintbrush-Options.md

 ### **Benefits**

 This set of changes significantly improves the usability and efficiency of the Paintbrush GUI.
 By reducing visual clutter, hiding advanced options behind expanders, and simplifying the interface, users can now navigate the Paintbrush settings more easily while still accessing the features they need.

-`Pick Layer` reduces layer stack searching and will be improved to handle multiple layers under the cursor in the future.